A frequency function approach to quantitative unique continuation for elliptic equations: Classical Schr odinger operators

 \section{Classical Schr\"odinger operators}

-To demonstrate the main ideas, we look at (classical) Schr\"odinger equations of the form $- \LP u + V u = 0$.
-To begin, we introduce the weight function that appears our frequency functions.
+To illustrate the main ideas, we first consider Schr\"odinger equations of the form $- \LP u + V u = 0$, where $V$ is bounded.
+First, we introduce the weight function that appears {in} our frequency functions.
 Then we define the frequency function and find a formula for its derivative.
 Next, we show that an associated function is monotone non-decreasing whenever $u$ is a solution.
 The monotonicity result is then used to establish a three-balls inequality.

 We begin by introducing the weight function.
 For each $r > 0$, let

 Notice that $\om_r(x)$ vanishes along $\del B_r$.
 Therefore, if we use this weight function to define our frequency function, we can eliminate all of the boundary integrals that appear when we integrate by parts.
 The following lemma will be used it in our computations below.